Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 nozzle maintenance and installation

-Start by letting the nozzle cool fully after cutting, then handle it with PPE and clean with compressed air and a lint‑free cloth—no harsh chemicals.
+Start by letting the nozzle cool fully after cutting.
+Handle it with PPE and clean with compressed air and a lint-free cloth.
+Skip harsh chemicals.

-During installation, seat the nozzle straight, confirm proper standoff, and apply snug torque without overtightening to protect threads and maintain alignment.
+During installation, seat the nozzle straight, confirm proper standoff, and apply snug torque without overtightening.
+This protects threads and maintains alignment.

-Inspect for wear (orifice growth, cracks, discoloration) and replace about every 40 pierce starts to sustain cut quality and system integrity.
+Inspect for wear (orifice growth, cracks, discoloration) and replace approximately every 40 pierce starts to sustain cut quality and system integrity.

 Cooling and Safe Handling

-Apply cooling techniques that don’t quench the metal abruptly—idle airflow or natural convection is safer than dunking.
+Use cooling methods that don’t quench the metal abruptly.
+Idle airflow or natural convection is safer than dunking.
 Prioritize safe handling: de-energize the torch, wear heat-rated gloves, and keep your grip away from the orifice.

-After the nozzle reaches ambient temperature, blow out debris with clean, dry compressed air and wipe it using a lint-free cloth.
+Once the nozzle reaches ambient temperature, blow out debris with clean, dry compressed air and wipe with a lint-free cloth.
 For stuck-on slag, use a soft wire brush.
 Avoid harsh chemicals or abrasives that enlarge the orifice.

 • Maintain cleanliness to stabilize cut quality and gas flow.